-- 15.1 The referee will call all penalties. - 15.1.1 Games will be refereed by between one and four on field referees.
-The NFL may add an off field and/or video referee at Championship events. - 15.2 All fouls and penalties will be assessed from the line of scrimmage apart from otherwise mentioned "spot fouls." - 15.3 The game may not end on a defensive penalty unless the offence declines it. - 15.4 Penalties within 5-yards from the goal line will be made half the distance to the goal. - 15.5 Flag guarding is a ball-carriers attempt to physically prevent a defender from pulling their flag by: intentionally covering their flags, dropping the head / shoulder or extending the arm towards a defender. - 15.6 Ball carriers must try to avoid colliding with defenders exercising their right of place. - 15.7 Defenders must try to avoid colliding with ball carriers exercising their right of way.
+15.1 The referee will call all penalties.
+15.4 Penalties within 5 yards from the goal line will be made half the distance to the goal.
+15.1.1 add an off field and/or video referee at Championship events.
+All fouls and penalties will be assessed from 15.5 Flag guarding is a ball-carriers attempt to physically prevent a defender from pulling their flag by intentionally covering their flag: 15.2 15.6 dropping the head / shoulder or extending the arm towards a defender.
+Ball carriers must try to avoid colliding with 15.3 The game may not end on a defensive penalty unless the offence declines it.
+13.0 defenders exercising their right of place.
+15.7 Defenders must try to avoid colliding with ball carriers exercising their right of way.

+13.4 will be made half the distance to the goal.
+15.5 Flag guarding is a ball-carriers attempt to physically prevent a defender from pulling their flag by intentionally covering their flags, dropping the head / shoulder or extending the arm towards a defender.
+15.6 Ball carriers must try to avoid colliding with defenders exercising their right of place.
+15.7 Defenders must try to avoid colliding with